 - Showing gratitude for something can be done whenever we want it (nothing will stop us).

 - Showing gratitude is scientifically (and anecdotally!) proven to correlate with happiness.

-Therefore, we have the ability to influence our own happiness more often than we are aware of!
+Therefore, practicing gratitude gives us the ability to influence our own happiness more often than we are aware of!

-If you exit this article only with this small lesson learned, then I'm happy!
+If you leave this article only with this small lesson learned, then I’ll be happy!

 Being grateful is scientifically correlated to a higher feeling of happiness.
 I’ve shown you multiple examples of how being grateful for something can directly have a positive influence on your happiness.
 So even when you are not completely in control of all your emotions all the time, showing gratitude can at least help you steer your happiness in the best direction possible.
 That’s the most important takeaway here.

 Was there anything I’ve missed?
 Do you want to share your own story of how showing gratitude makes you happier?
 Do you disagree with anything I said?
 I’d love to hear from you in the comments below.
 Let’s meet! 🙂